jan-warchol/tie-crusade/4-spec/specification.md

 There are just two main factors that we need to take into account when calculating possible tie shapes:
  - vertical position ot the tie tip relative to the notehead
  - height of the tie.
 Length is more or less determined by the distance between noteheads, surrounding objects (flags, accidentals, augmentation dots, stems in cross-voices, ledger lines).
-We would generally calculate a "path" of acceptable tip positions, which would lay in a certain disntance from all these objects, and it will determine the horizontal position.
+We would generally calculate a "path" of acceptable tip positions, which would lay in a certain distance from all these objects, and it will determine the horizontal position.
 Of course, we will have to consider special cases like "should the tie start before augmentation dot or after it", but that doesn't give us swarms of new combinations.
 The only problem i can see is that depending on whether the tie would begin before or after the dot, the dot's position would change - similarly with flags (a shorter variant of the flag may be used if necessary) etc.

-The x-coordinates in the path of possible tip positions shouldn't be calculated simply as positions in which the distance between the points and the edge of the object (usually notehead) - doing so would result in the x-coordinate of the right tip to be too far right in this case: { a''2~ a'' } .
+The x-coordinates in the path of possible tip positions shouldn't be calculated simply as positions in which the distance between the points and the edge of the object (usually notehead) - doing so would result in the x-coordinate of the right tip to be too far right in this case: `{ a''2~ a'' }` .
 The x-coordinate should be calculated as a compromise between distance to the object and the angle between the calculated point and the center of the notehead.

 So, the algorithm would probably be as follows:
  - look for the neighboring noteheads and determine the range of acceptable vertical positions of the tips,